 But at Isaac’s weaning feast three years later, Sarah was full of anxieties.
 (See my post Vayeira & Toldot: Laughter, Part 2.)
-She worried that people would mock her, and she was afraid that Isaac’s older half-brother, Ishmael, would inherit the firstborn’s double portion of Abraham’s wealth.
-So Sarah tried to secure her own son’s future by telling her husband to exile Ishmael and his mother, Hagar.2 God backed up her request and Abraham obeyed.
+She worried that people would mock her, and she was afraid that Isaac’s older half-brother, Ishmael, would inherit the firstborn’s double portion of Abraham’s wealth, even though Ishmael was the son of a slave.
+So Sarah tried to secure her own son’s future by telling her husband to exile Ishmael and his mother.2 God backed up her request and Abraham obeyed.

 Nevertheless, when Isaac was a young man God told Abraham to sacrifice him as a burnt offering.3

 According to one strand of classic commentary, Sarah dies of shock when she learns that Abraham almost slaughtered her beloved Isaac.4 This explanation implies that she had moved back to Hebron earlier, leaving Isaac with his father, and that news of the Akedah reached her there.
 But why would she separate from her husband and stop watching over her son when nothing else was happening?
-Two other possibilities would make more psychological sense: either that Abraham sent her back to Hebron because he resented her for making him exile Ishmael and Hagar, or that Sarah left her husband only after she learned that he had tried to slaughter Isaac.
+It would make more psychological sense if Abraham sent her back to Hebron because he resented her for making him exile Ishmael and Hagar—or if Sarah left her husband only after he tried to slaughter Isaac.

-Whenever Sarah moved away to Hebron, she lost contact with her son.
-Isaac continued to live with his father in Beersheba until the attempted sacrifice.
-Then he walked away alone from the altar, and later in this week’s potion we learn that he settled farther south, in the Negev.
+Whenever Sarah moved away, she also lost contact with her son.
+Isaac walked away alone from the altar where Abraham almost sacrificed him, and later in this week’s potion we learn that he settled farther south, in the Negev.

-At the beginning of Chayei Sarah, Sarah dies at 127, and Isaac is 37.
+At the beginning of Chayyei Sarah, Sarah dies at 127, and Isaac is 37.
 He is not present at his mother’s funeral.